Eurex-Clearing-Messaging-Interfaces/Vert.x-Examples/README.md

 These examples show how to connect to Eurex Clearing Messaging Interfaces using the Vert.x 3 toolkit.
 More information about Vert.x can be found on its [website](http://vertx.io/).
 The examples are designed as a simple REST based application.
 They use the vertx-proton extension to communicate with the AMQP broker using AMQP 1.0.
 More info about vertx-proton can be found on its [GitHub project](https://github.com/vert-x3/vertx-proton).
 The examples also uses HSQL database over JDBC interface to store the messages.

 _**Note: The examples are currently based on the latest development version of Vert.x (3.3.0-SANPSHOT).
-This is because the OpenSSL support which will be added only in 3.3.0 release and is not available in the latest stable release (3.2.1).**_
+This is because of the OpenSSL support which will be added only in 3.3.0 release and is not available in the latest stable release (3.2.1).**_

 ## Configuration